-The absolute nature of spacetime is confirmed by the observation that quasars do not exhibit time dilation [26-29].
+The absolute nature of spacetime is confirmed by the observation that the power spectra of quasars do not exhibit time dilation [26-29].
 The power spectra of quasars are identical at high and low redshift.
-Internal processes being time independent of redshift due to the expansion of spacetime is expected since time dilation arises from motion relative to an object's absolute space and not relative to an arbitrary observer such as an Earth observer whose position has relatively receded at a corresponding velocity due to spacetime expansion.
+Clocks at earlier r-spheres run slower than those at later r-spheres due to spacetime dilation/expansion.
+But internal processes being time independent of redshift due to the expansion of spacetime is expected since time dilation arises from motion relative to an object's absolute space and not relative to an arbitrary observer such as an Earth observer whose position has relatively receded at a corresponding velocity due to spacetime expansion.
+The independence of time dilation for internal processes due to spacetime expansion is also supported by the spacetime-expansion independence of the fundamental constants which determine the clocks of internal processes.
 Furthermore, time dilation is not predicted due to an apparent relativistic motion due to expansion.
 Given that a quasar's velocity relative to its absolute space is not expected to be substantial even though its velocity relative to an Earth observer corresponding to its redshift may be relativistic, the power spectrum that arises from internal emission processes is predicted not to show time dilation.
-This consequence of absolute space is unequivocally experimentally confirmed for quasars that are each essentially stationary relative to their absolute space [26-29]6.
+This consequence of absolute space is unequivocally experimentally confirmed for quasars that are each essentially stationary relative to their absolute space [26-29].